makwaijun/personalwebpagev2/content/blog/post27.md

 ### Afternote(s):

 - I was told by a friend after, that the three tenets were similar to the Greek philosophers of antiquity (Aristotle).
 It was refreshing to hear - and again a reminder - that none of these ideas are truly new, and that we (humanity) live in cycles of development and oblivion.
 That said, self-discovery is a powerful force to believe and whole heartedly own or live an idea.
-Perhaps the future of education is not about remembering and working off the wisdom of the past, but instead to accelerate this process of self-discovery and belief (my blog post senses are tingling) in the wisdom that still holds true today.
+Perhaps the future of education is not about remembering and working off the wisdom of the past, but instead to accelerate this process of self-discovery and belief (my blog topic senses are tingling) in the wisdom that still holds true today.